qzdl/Samplify/README.md

 print(json.dumps(track_info, indent=2))
 ```

-## Notes
+## Attribution
 This project is based on the work of [Christopher Pease (cpease00)](https://github.com/cpease00/)'s sample collection tool   [Spotify-Samples](https://github.com/cpease00/).
-Without his [medium article](https://medium.com/@chris.m.pease/automating-finding-music-samples-on-spotify-with-whosampled-54f86bcda1ee) on the topic,
-I would have had a bunch more pain to go through in producing the project as it is now.
+Without his [medium article](https://medium.com/@chris.m.pease/automating-finding-music-samples-on-spotify-with-whosampled-54f86bcda1ee) on the topic, it would have been much more painful to produce the project as it is now.

 ### `Options()`
 ### `Samplify()`